cran-task-views/FunctionalData/FunctionalData.md

     frameworks (i.e., one or two-population frameworks, functional linear models) by means of different basis expansions (i.e., B-spline, Fourier, and phase-amplitude Fourier).
--   `r pkg("fdcov")` provides a variety of tools for the analysis of covariance operators.
 -   `r pkg("frechet")` implements Fréchet regression for for non-Euclidean responses, e.g. distributions in L^2-Wasserstein space or covariance matrices, c.f.
 Petersen & Müller (2019, `r doi("10.1214/17-AOS1624")`).